 I hope you enjoy the Presentation Evening, Tour and the virtual presentations, videos and admissions information which can be found on our website through the Year 7 Admissions link.
-If you are successful in gaining a place for your son, we will expect all parents / carers to support the school and our policies and practices.
+If you are offered a place for your son, we will expect all parents/carers to support the school and our policies and practices.
 These have enabled the school to become the hugely popular and successful institution it is today.

-R Bernard Headmaster
+R Bernard Headteacher